rafaeljusto/toglacier/README.md

-For keeping track of the backups locally you can choose `boltdb` ([BoltDB](https://github.com/boltdb/bolt)) or `auditfile` in the `TOGLACIER_DATABASE_TYPE` variable.
+For keeping track of the backups locally you can choose `boltdb` ([BoltDB](https://github.com/boltdb/bolt)) or `auditfile` in the `TOGLACIER_DB_TYPE` variable.
 By default `boltdb` is used.
 If you choose the audit file, as it is a human readable and a technology free solution, the format is defined bellow.
 It's a good idea to periodically copy the audit file or the BoltDB file somewhere else, so if you lose your server you can recover the files faster from the AWS Glacier (don't need to wait for the inventory).

     [datetime] [vaultName] [archiveID] [checksum]